Definition of Tenure

 Step 2: Creation of the Dossier

 In assessing the candidate’s achievement and promise of future professional development, it is critical to gather evidence that fully reflects the candidate’s performance relative to each of the tenure criteria.
 Up to the point of submission to the unit tenure committee, the candidate is responsible for compiling all information except the external reviews.
-A senior member of the unit will be assigned to assist the candidate with the submission.
+A senior member of the unit will be assigned to assist the candidate with their submission.
 When compiling the candidate’s submission, the candidate will follow the Model Tenure and Promotion Dossier Guidelines prepared by the Provost and reviewed annually by the Faculty Senate Agenda Committee.
 External reviewers will be chosen by the unit committee.
-The candidate may suggest up to half the number of reviewers the committee will use, in accordance with the unit’s policy.
+The candidate may suggest up to half the number of reviewers the committee will consider, in accordance with the unit’s policy.
 The candidate may also provide the names of up to three individuals whom the candidate would prefer not to be reviewers along with an explanation for this preference.
 The committee will make the final selection and the original sources of suggested referees will not be revealed beyond the committee.
 Unsolicited materials, whether submitted by the candidate or others, will not be reviewed by evaluators at any level or included in the dossier.

-Step 3: Review within the College
+Step 3: Review by Unit and College Committees

 Any additions to the dossier after it leaves the unit, aside from confidential material, shall be made available to the candidate and the unit tenure committee.